Prathamlm30/AuraStays/README.md

 Engineering Student at National Institute of Technology (NIT), Kurukshetra (IIOT)

+I'm an engineering student with a growing focus on the intersection of **artificial intelligence and cybersecurity** in full-stack web development.
+My project portfolio reflects that focus: alongside AuraStays, I've built **CyberShield AI**, a full-stack security application, and I completed the **Amazon ML Summer School 2025**, deepening my grounding in applied machine learning.

-I built AuraStays to solidify my understanding of full-stack MVC architecture, RESTful API design, and complex database relationships.
-Beyond the standard booking-platform features, I integrated a custom geographic security engine (Impossible Travel detection, risk-based MFA, and an admin monitoring dashboard) alongside third-party APIs (Mapbox, Cloudinary) and AI-powered features — making this project a comprehensive showcase of both modern web development and applied security engineering practices.
+AuraStays is the culmination of that interest — I built it to go far beyond standard full-stack MVC architecture and RESTful API design, layering in a custom geographic security engine (Impossible Travel detection, risk-based MFA, and an admin monitoring dashboard), a 5-layer OWASP-aligned defense architecture, an enterprise-grade Jest/Playwright testing suite, and a fully automated CI/CD pipeline via GitHub Actions.
+Combined with third-party integrations (Mapbox, Cloudinary) and AI-powered features, it's a comprehensive showcase of modern web development practiced with the rigor of applied security engineering and machine learning.

 - [Connect with me on LinkedIn](https://www.linkedin.com/in/pratham-sharma-0b3140280)
 - [Check out my GitHub Portfolio](https://github.com/Prathamlm30)